raspberrypilearning/cd-intermediate-unity-sushi/en/step_6.md

 With this code, left-clicking the mouse is the trigger for firing a laser.

 If you want, you can try to allow the player to fire a laser when they press a different button like the spacebar.
-You can find other input options here: [dojo.soy/CSharpInputs](http://dojo.soy/CSharpInputs){:target="_blank"}.
+You can find other input options at [dojo.soy/CSharpInputs](http://dojo.soy/CSharpInputs){:target="_blank"}.

 --- task ---
 Now, just attach the "Laser" **Prefab** and "Player" **GameObject** to the script.